UW-Hydro/VIC/README.txt

 	4.0.6 output files.
 TJB

+Model aborts when TIME_STEP = 24 and STARTHOUR is not specified.

+	Files Affected:

+	get_global_param.c

+	Description:

+	Added validation of dt, start date, end date, and nrecs.
+TJB

 --------------------------------------------------------------------------------
 ***** Description of changes from VIC 4.1.0 beta r2 to VIC 4.1.0 beta r3 *****
 --------------------------------------------------------------------------------